Buns away: gluten-free falafel burger

-According to a report by the Medical Journal of Australia, only one percent of the population is diagnosed with coeliac disease, yet one in four are choosing to eat a gluten-free diet.
+According to a report by the Medical Journal of Australia, only one percent of the population is diagnosed with coeliac disease.
+Yet one in four of us are choosing to eat a gluten-free diet.
 Many more are trying to cut down on carbs.
 The keto diet – a super low-carb weight-loss eating plan – was the most popular diet of 2020.

-“In the past, some health fanatics dismissed breads as being too carb-heavy, but now you can choose protein-rich breads that fill you up without feeling heavy,” Grainger says.
+“In the past, some health fanatics dismissed bread as being too carb-heavy,” Grainger says.
+“But now you can choose protein-rich breads that fill you up without feeling heavy.

-“Gluten-free sourdough is fast becoming a staple in health-conscious households as people want better nutrition mixed in with traditional baking processes and improved texture.
-Good bacteria thrive in the overnight fermentation before baking sourdough, making it easier for the body to absorb nutrients.”
+“Gluten-free sourdough is fast becoming a staple in health-conscious households.
+People want better nutrition mixed in with traditional baking processes and improved texture.
+Good bacteria thrive in the overnight fermentation before baking sourdough.
+This makes it easier for the body to absorb the bread’s nutrients.”

-Venerdi’s Paleo Super Seeded bread has more seeds than flour and blurs the lines between paleo bread and a health bar, making it a satisfying and nutritious choice for a lower carb lunch, while Paleo Almond & Linseed – a rich wholemeal bread with balanced flavour and a soft texture – works well with sweet or savoury toppings, making it great for breakfast.
+Venerdi’s Paleo Super Seeded bread has more seeds than flour.
+It blurs the lines between paleo bread and a health bar, making it a satisfying and nutritious choice for a lower carb lunch.
+Meanwhile, Paleo Almond & Linseed works well with sweet or savoury toppings.
+It’s a rich wholemeal bread with a balanced flavour and a soft texture.

 “The art of modern breadmaking is about creating new rules and exploring unique recipes combined with traditional baking processes,” Grainger says.
 “The bread revolution can be compared to that of craft beer; both require a lot of trial and error in experimenting with new and unusual ingredients in the creation of innovative flavours and textures.”

-Venerdi’s range of gluten-free breads, bagels, buns and pizza bases under the Venerdi, Paleo, Keto and Gluten Freedom brands are sold throughout independent health food stores nationwide and online at venerdibreads.com.au
+Venerdi’s range of gluten-free breads, bagels, buns and pizza bases under the Venerdi, Paleo, Keto and Gluten Freedom brands are sold throughout independent health food stores nationwide.
+You can also find them online at venerdibreads.com.au.

 For the falafel patties (makes 2-3 patties)